 Moqod has worked for Rijkswaterstaat (Dutch Ministry of Transport and Environment) on different projects.
-One of the projects is about the digitalization of so-called Scenario’s or Response Plans.
+One of the projects is about the digitalization of so-called Scenarios or Response Plans.
 Governments use response plan to plan a range of traffic measures, such as marks along the roads and traffic lights.

 In the current situation, the information is recorded into large PDF files, for each response plan one.
 There are thousands of them.
-For the traffic engineer, it is quite difficult and time consuming to create them: creating pdf’s and draw flowcharts and maps using Microsoft Visio, as well as keeping them up to date.
-Also there is no version management or overview at all.
+For the traffic engineer, it is quite tricky and time-consuming to create them: creating pdf’s and draw flowcharts and maps using Microsoft Visio, as well as keeping them up to date.
+Also, there is no version management or overview at all.

-For the traffic controllers, in status quo they have a pile of printed PDF’s on their desk of the response plans they think will be applicable around that time (e.g. RingRoad Amsterdam closed due to roadworks)
+For the traffic controllers, in status quo, they have a pile of printed PDF’s on their desk of the response plans they think will be applicable around that time (e.g., RingRoad Amsterdam closed due to roadworks)

-“We were surprised by the fast development and initiatives taken by Moqod“
+“We were surprised by the fast development and initiatives taken by Moqod.“

 ~ Kin Fai Chan RWS Projectmanager.